damjanZGB/multi-obs-controller/docs/PROJECT_GUIDE.md

 ## Frontend Notes
 - UI stack: Vite, React, Chakra UI.
-- `ControlBar` exposes global buttons; telemetry grid auto-refreshes on socket events.
+- `ControlBar` exposes global buttons and reflects scene presets defined in settings; telemetry grid auto-refreshes on socket events.
-- Settings drawer edits all OBS endpoints in a single table; aliases appear on telemetry cards.
+- Settings drawer edits all OBS endpoints in a single table, manages scene presets, and aliases appear on telemetry cards.
+- A log panel displays recent OBS/socket events streamed from the backend for quick troubleshooting.
 - Color mode toggle (light/dark) is available in the control bar.

 ## Testing & Validation